-During the 2021 field season, riparian transects were sampled as described in the proposed Type D monitoring plan submitted to LADWP in July 2020 titled "Type D Monitoring Program and Studies for the Long Term Water Agreement" (Appendix 1).
-As described in this plan, ICWD staff generated riparian transect startpoints (2020-2021) within tree polygons previously classified in 2018-2019 using a combination of LiDAR and aerial imagery acquired in 2017 (LADWP and County of Inyo, 2018).
-ICWD Type D sampling thus only represents conditions within the riparian forest community type.
-Sampling was stratified to begin to address questions presented in the monitoring plan including tree age and size structure, the impact of fire (at least 7 years post-fire), the distance from the river (i.e. trees on-river versus in old meanders off-river), and the impact of supplemental water from tributaries on riparian conditions (Appendix 1).
+During the 2022 field season, riparian transects were sampled as described in the proposed Type D monitoring plan submitted to LADWP in July 2020 titled "Type D Monitoring Program and Studies for the Long Term Water Agreement" (see Appendix 1).
+Sampling was stratified to address questions presented in the monitoring plan including tree age and size structure, the impact of fire (at least 7 years post-fire), the distance from the river (i.e. trees on-river versus in old meanders off-river), and the impact of supplemental water from tributaries on riparian conditions (Appendix 1).